not-an-aardvark/snoowrap/README.md

 'use strict';
 const snoowrap = require('snoowrap');

-/* Create a new snoowrap requester.
-If you're uncomfortable storing confidential info in your file, one solution is to simply store it in a json file and require() it.
+/* Create a new snoowrap requester with OAuth credentials.
 For more information on how to get valid credentials, see here: https://github.com/not-an-aardvark/reddit-oauth-helper */ const r = new snoowrap({
+  user_agent: 'put your user-agent string here', // for more information, see: https://github.com/reddit/reddit/wiki/API
   client_id: 'put your client id here',
   client_secret: 'put your client secret here',
-  refresh_token: 'put your refresh token here',
+  refresh_token: 'put your refresh token here'
+});

+// Alternatively, just pass in a username and password for script-type apps. const otherRequester = new snoowrap({
-  user_agent: 'put your user-agent string here' // for more information, see: https://github.com/reddit/reddit/wiki/API });
+  user_agent: 'put your user-agent string here',
+  client_id: 'put your client id here',
+  client_secret: 'put your client secret here',
+  username: 'put your username here',
+  password: 'put your password here'
+})

 /* That's the entire setup process, now you can just make requests.
 I would recommend including async functions in your project by using babel.js (or some equivalent), but this example file uses vanilla Promises for simplicity. */